Welcome to our website.

 Gold is incredibly resistant to both alkalis and acids.
 Only nitro hydrochloric acid, a mixture of salt and nitric acid, the halogens chlorine, bromide and iodine, and sodium cyanide can dissolve gold.
 With a melting point of 1,063 degrees centigrade and high chemical stability, gold is practically indestructible.
 Virtually everything ever made of gold is still in existence.

-Throughout the whole of human history it is estimated that around 186.700 tons of gold have been extracted from the earth.
-This is the equivalent of a cube with sides measuring 21 metres and a volume of around 8,800 cubic metres of pure gold.
-This quantity corresponds to 24.3 grammes of gold per head of the world population or slightly more than one cubic centimetre each.
+Throughout the whole of human history it is estimated that around 200,000 tons of gold have been extracted from the earth.
+This is the equivalent of a cube with sides measuring 21.9 metres.

 Given gold’s mythical status, mankind has long dreamt of producing it artificially.
 The “Great Work” (Magnum opus) is a medieval alchemical term describing the successful transformation of non-precious matter, such as lead, into gold.
 With the aid of the philosopher’s stone, gold could be produced and in this way eternal life could also be achieved.
 Despite today’s advanced technology and economic efficiency, we remain as far as ever from producing gold artificially.